lbaerga/GTKY/README.md

-My name is ...
+My name is Nina.

-I'm ... years old.
+I'm 15 years old.

-I was born in ....
+I was born in 2004.

-My favorite color is ...
+My favorite color is black.

-My favorite 3 artist are ...
+My favorite 3 artist are BTS, Blackpink, and Got7.

-On the weekends I like to ...
+On the weekends I like to watch dramas and eat food.